hannesdelbeke/brain/tech art/learn 3d.md

 Pick a single 3d software and stick to it, until you join a studio.
 Then adopt the 3d package of the studio and master that.
+It's better to be a good modeler in 1 app, than to know all the 3d packages.

 The most common 3d packages for modelling:
 | app     | cost |